Vortical waves in a quantum fluid with vector, axial, and helical charges. I. Non-dissipative transport

 In the case of the initial Gaussian distribution in Eq.~\eqref{eq:gauss_F} for the perturbation in the vector chemical potential, $\bar{\mu}_V(0,z) = \mu_V + \delta \bar{\mu}_{V;0}\, e^{-z^2 / 2\sigma^2}$, with constant $\bar{\mu}_\chi(0,z) = \mu_\chi$, we have

 where $\tilde{v}_\pm = -5 \Omega \mu_\chi / \mu_V^2 \pm \Omega \mathfrak{s} / \mu_V^2$ represent the group velocities corresponding to the two propagating modes.

 The propagation of the initial Gaussian distribution is considered in Fig.~\ref{fig:HVW_deg}.
-For definiteness, we took a small background temperature of $T = 10$ MeV and a background vector chemical potential of $\mu_V = 100$ MeV, while the background axial and helical chemical potentials were set to zero.
+For definiteness, we took a dimensionless vector chemical potential $\alpha_V = 20$, while the background axial and helical chemical potentials were set to zero.
 The left and middle panels demonstrate the expected analytical solution derived in Eq.~\eqref{eq:deg_gauss}.
-Surprisingly, the third panel reveals that the combination $\delta \bar{\mu}_{\tilde{\chi}} = \delta \bar{\mu}_A - s_V \delta \bar{\mu}_H$ grows to very high values.
+Surprisingly, the third panel reveals that the combination of chemical potentials $\delta \bar{\mu}_{\tilde{\chi}} = \delta \bar{\mu}_A - s_V \delta \bar{\mu}_H$ grows to very high values.
 In the degenerate limit described by the tilde quantities (e.g., $\widetilde{P}$) in Eq.~\eqref{eq:Matrix_deg}, the combination $\delta \bar{\mu}_{\tilde{\chi}}$ is not accessible.

-To understand this behaviour described above, we move back to the unpolarized plasma considered in Sec.~\ref{sec:unpolarized} and derive the relation between all mode amplitudes before taking the degenerate limit.
+To understand the behaviour described above, we move back to the unpolarized plasma considered in Sec.~\ref{sec:unpolarized} and rederive the relation between all mode amplitudes before taking the degenerate limit.
 Considering the exact expression for the matrices $\mathbb{M}_\omega$ and $\mathbb{M}_\Omega$ in Eq.~\eqref{eq:unpol_M}, we can find the relations between the amplitudes corresponding to the trivial mode $\omega_0 = 0$ as follows:

 Clearly, exciting the $\delta \mu^0_\chi$ amplitude leads to an exponentially-larger amplitude $\delta \mu^0_{\tilde{\chi}}$.